kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 export FLANNEL_NET=172.16.0.0/16
 ```

-The first variable `nodes` defines all your cluster nodes, MASTER node comes first and
+The first variable `nodes` defines all your cluster nodes, master node comes first and
 separated with blank space like `<user_1@ip_1> <user_2@ip_2> <user_3@ip_3> `

 Then the `role` variable defines the role of above machine in the same order, "ai" stands for machine